-Kyle grew up in Eugene, Oregon, but even in that liberal climate he was not met with acceptance when he came out as transgender.
-At home, he could not express his gender identity, and his Catholic high school, though sympathetic, did not allow any LGBTQ student groups for support.
-Despite this, he organized Day of Silence annually and worked to connect Catholic social justice to queer activism.
-He was finally able to begin his transition when he moved out of state to attend the University of Colorado Boulder, where he immediately immersed himself in the campus queer community.
+Kyle grew up in Eugene, Oregon, but even in that liberal climate he was not met with acceptance when he came out as transgender as a young teen.
+At home, he could not express his gender identity, and his high school, though sympathetic, did not allow LGBTQ+ student groups.
+Despite this, he organized Day of Silence actions annually.
+He was able to transition when he moved out of state to attend the University of Colorado Boulder in 2007.

-During his undergrad, Kyle held leadership positions in more than five LGBTQ student groups, was a founding member of two, and also worked as the Communications Coordinator for the university’s GLBTQ Resource Center for two years.
-In addition to playing a major role in several student-led initiatives for institutional change, he was active in planning the annual TRANSforming Gender Symposium and is proud to have compiled the first extensive guide to transitioning at the Boulder campus, which continues to be updated to this day.
+In college, Kyle held leadership positions in several LGBTQ+ student groups and worked for the university’s GLBTQ Resource Center.
+In addition to contributing to student-led initiatives for institutional change, he is proud of compiling the first extensive guide to transitioning at the Boulder campus, which continues to be updated to this day.

 A 2010 Point scholar, Kyle graduated in 2011 with a dual degree in linguistics and film studies with a certificate in LGBT studies.
 He has gone on to earn a master’s degree in student affairs from the University of Utah, where he conducted an independent thesis study on trans student experiences in higher education, and in 2022 he will complete a second master’s degree in religious studies from the University of Denver.